xxx5585/game-mode-changer-sas4/README.md

 * You can create apocalypse in private match at any time
 * Character must be level 5 or above
 * You can download the APK file from [releases 20240907](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20240907).

+### 20241010
+* App name "SAS4-GMC"
+* Supported SAS4 version 2.2
+* You can play zombie hotspot in singleplayer at any time
+* You can create zombie hotspot in private match at any time
+* You can play apocalypse in singleplayer at any time
+* You can create apocalypse in private match at any time
+* Character must be level 5 or above
+* You can download the APK file from [releases 20241010-m](https://github.com/xxx5585/game-mode-changer-sas4/tree/20241010-m).